Planning early-age retirement, funding?

 So what are some tax effective investment options available to you now?

-In some circumstances you may be able to make your investment through a structured entity that allows you to minimise the tax paid on income generated by the investment (including any Capital Gains generated during the term of ownership of invested assets).
-These can include self-managed entities such as discretionary trusts but can also include the use of Bonds where the investment term is sufficient to optimise the tax benefits.
-(Early-retirees forced into their situation through an incident that has resulted in an insurance payout might have a particular interest in this strategy.)
+You may be able to invest through structured entities that are taxed concessionally on income they generate.
+This will also apply to any Capital Gains generated during the term of ownership of invested assets.
+These can include self-managed entities such as discretionary trusts.
+They can also include the use of Bonds where the investment term is sufficient to optimise the tax benefits.
+(Early-retirees experiencing certain ‘incidents’ that result in an insurance payout might have a particular interest in this strategy.)

 Other investments options include, for example: